 Theatre Design and Technical Production

-Western Michigan University's design and technical production program accepts up to 18 students each year, allowing for small classes and one-on-one interaction with the faculty.
-Students take courses in scenery, costumes, lighting and sound.
-The program is designed to give students a general overview of all aspects of theatre production, as well as provide advanced course work in specific areas.
+Western Michigan University's theatre design and technical production program accepts up to 18 students each year, allowing for small classes and one-on-one interaction with the faculty.
+As a student in this program, you will take courses in scenery, costumes, lighting and sound.
+You will receive a general overview of all aspects of theatre production and take advanced courses in specific areas.

-Students learn their craft in a state-of-the-art Design Studio with 24 CADD workstations at custom designed drafting tables.
+You will learn your craft in a state-of-the-art design studio with 24 CADD workstations at custom designed drafting tables.
 A large scene shop is located on site and is equipped for metal and wood construction.
 The department also maintains a costume shop with dye facilities, a lighting lab, automated fixtures, and digital audio and projection systems.
 Our advanced facilities ensure that students are exposed to the most current technology.

 Beyond the classroom

-Design and technical production students work as designers and technicians on fully produced, faculty-directed productions in three different theatre spaces using state-of-the-art equipment.
+As a theatre design and technical production student at WMU, you will work on fully produced, faculty-directed productions in three different theatre spaces using state-of-the-art equipment.
 Technical assistantships and work-study assignments are also available in all production areas and provide additional opportunities for hands-on, practical experience.
 Master classes with nationally recognized, professional artists are provided to expand the academic experience beyond the classroom even further.

 After you graduate

-Recent WMU graduates with degrees in design and technical production are working as:
+Recent WMU graduates with degrees in theatre design and technical production are working as:

 Alumni can be found at opera houses and in scene and costume shops across the country.
 Their work can be seen in: